Become a Lucid Storyteller

 But before it can do any of those, you have to develop your compelling story that only you can put into words.
 Assuming you’re open to a new perspective, I think I can help.

-Okay fine, design is really just code for structure.
+Okay fine, design is really just code for a proven framework.
 But structure and creativity can coexist.
 Better yet, they can complement each other.

-Straight up, I believe structure can help you craft a story that connects with readers.
+Straight up, I believe structure can help you finish a story that connects with readers.

-Because people have been encouraged to receive stories in a certain format.
-It’s based on countless years of structure being used in nearly every form of entertainment.
+Because people have been encouraged to receive stories in a special format.
+It’s based on countless years of this approach being used in nearly every form of entertainment.

 Right or wrong, it’s there.

-Almost every novel I’ve read had structure living inside it.
+Every novel I’ve read had this storytelling conduit living inside it.
 The same goes for movies and television shows.
-Even the 20/20 murder special I watched the other night used it.
+Even the 20/20 murder specials use it.

-Story structure is everywhere and once you grasp it, you may be surprised you didn’t see it before.
+All stories have a pulse and once you experience it, you may be surprised you didn’t see it before.
 It definitely opened my eyes.

 I became lucid in that moment.

 My confidence got a crazy boost, too.
-I saw how harnessing basic principles would help me craft a story that moved readers.
-My current project uses these fundamentals and it’s the story I’ll be proud to publish.
+I saw how harnessing basic principles would help me craft a story that impacted readers.
+My current project uses these fundamentals and it’s the story I’ll be proud to self-publish.

 I invite you to be among the lucid.